Skip to main content

 Authorization: Bearer <API Key>

-For now you'll just use curl to exchange the generated token for the user and auth statement.
+For now you'll just use curl to exchange the generated token for the principal.
 Replace the $API_KEY, $TENANCY and $TOKEN placeholders.

 curl -s -H "Authorization: Bearer $API_KEY" "https://api.passlock.dev/$TENANCY/token/$TOKEN" | jq